BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 ![Figure 38](./images/Picture38.png "Figure 38")

 # Nicole start of changes
 7\.
 The landing directory will have files and sub directories for each sample.
 A summary_table.csv provides a summary for the Kraken2 results.
 The MultiQC report contains the FastQC, Kraken The sample_key.csv displays the user input file names and the sample ids.
 A Sankey diagram for each sample.
-Click on the sample_key.csv.

 A subdirectory is available for each sample.
 The contents are described below.